Estimating Policy Effects in a Social Network with Independent Set Sampling: Proposed Method

-After establishing the concept of an independent set and the robustness of the maximal independent set selection, we now provide an overview of our strategy that combines this independent set sampling technique with stochastic actor-oriented modeling to measure the policy effects.
-The key steps of our empirical model are as follows: \begin{enumerate}[Step 1:] \item Given a social or interactional network of the population, compute the (maximal) independent set. \item Expose respondents in the independent set sample to the relevant policy interventions. \item Apply the stochastic actor-oriented model to model the co-evolution of the network and policy-linked behavior. \end{enumerate}

 As social networks are finitely big and the maximum degree of any social network is smaller than the number of nodes, we are able to find an independent set efficiently \parencite{Halldórsson1997}.
 We note that there is a possibility of isolated nodes present in the network, but this does not affect the sampling procedure.
-Since the isolated nodes are not connected to any other nodes, we can choose to either include or exclude some of them in the treated sample.
-In the following simulation study, we expose the entire independent set to the treatment.
-However, it is also possible for policymakers to selectively expose only a subset of this set to the treatment, due to resource constraints or other factors. \\
+Since isolated nodes are not connected to any other nodes, we can choose to either include or exclude them in the treated sample, depending on the design choices of the policy evaluation study.

-The direct exposure of the independent set sample to the policy intervention will alter the behavior of these respondents.
-Due to the design of the independent set, respondents within the set are unable to \textit{directly} influence one another.
-This constraint allows us to estimate the \textit{direct effect} i.e. the effect of the policy intervention on the sampled respondents in the \textit{immediate-term}.
-The treated individuals, however, are able to influence those who are not in the treatment group i.e., outside the independent set.
-This then allows us to also estimate any \textit{indirect effect} of the policy on the rest of the social network in the \textit{short- and long-term} via relevant network processes such as homophily and peer influence. \\

-In past research, homophily has been widely studied as a tendency of individuals in a social network to form connections with others who have similar observable or unobservable attributes \parencites{mcpherson2001birds}{kossinets2009origins}.
-The presence of homophily contributes to network formation, and hence, indirectly to the spread of behavior through these newly formed network ties \parencite{shalizi2011}.
-Through the construction of an independent set, we guarantee that the sampled respondents are not linked to one another.
-Hence, we constrain our treatment sample to only include those who are unlikely to be homophilous in both observable and unobservable characteristics, in the pre-treatment period.
-It naturally follows that any post-policy tie formation within this treatment set is mainly driven by homophily based on either policy and policy-linked behavior or other latent attributes that manifest as a result of this policy change. \\

-In the next section, we present details of our SAOM specifications, the design of our simulation-based study, as well as the estimation results.